Russell Impagliazzo

 Russell Graham Impagliazzo is a professor of computer science at the University of California, San Diego, specializing in computational complexity theory.

 Education

 Impagliazzo received a BA in mathematics from Wesleyan University.
 He obtained a doctorate from the University of California, Berkeley in 1992.
 His advisor was Manuel Blum.
-He joined the faculty of UCSD in 1991, having been a postdoc at the University of Toronto from 1989 to 1991.
+He joined the faculty of UCSD in 1991, having been a postdoctoral fellow at the University of Toronto from 1989 to 1991.

 Contributions

 Impagliazzo's contributions to complexity theory include: